-While enjoying the novelty and convenience of this technology, the unethical use of it raises concerns over the spread of privacy invasion, dissemination of fake news, and phishing attacks, necessitating the development of effective foreign detection methods~\cite{tan2023learning} in opposition, \aka, deepfake detection.
-From the earliest handcrafted feature-based methods~\cite{he2019detection,zhou2017two} to deep learning-based methods~\cite{yin2023dynamic,yang2023masked}, and the recent hybrid detection techniques~\cite{ilyas2023avfakenet}, forgery detection has undergone substantial technological advancements along with the development of generative technologies.
+{While enjoying the novelty and convenience of this technology, its unethical use has raised serious societal and ethical concerns.
+In practice, deepfake content has been used to generate non-consensual explicit videos targeting individuals.
+Moreover, there have been instances where videos of deceased public figures were synthetically recreated and disseminated without the consent of their families, causing emotional distress and raising serious moral and legal questions.
+These incidents illustrate substantial risks of privacy invasion, identity impersonation, and large-scale dissemination of misleading or harmful content.
+Consequently, there is an urgent need for effective forgery detection systems to mitigate malicious misuse and safeguard information security~\cite{li2021image,li2024unionformer}.} From the earliest handcrafted feature-based methods~\cite{he2019detection,zhou2017two} to deep learning-based methods~\cite{yin2023dynamic,yang2023masked}, and the recent hybrid detection techniques~\cite{ilyas2023avfakenet}, forgery detection has undergone substantial technological advancements along with the development of generative technologies.
 The data modality has also transitioned from the spatial and frequent domains~\cite{qian2020thinking,li2021frequency} to the more challenging temporal domain~\cite{haliassos2022leveraging,yang2023avoid}.
-Considering that current generative technologies have a significantly higher level of interest, develop faster, and can generate indistinguishable content from reality~\cite{mirsky2021creation}, corresponding detection technologies need continuous evolving.
+Considering that current generative technologies have a higher level of interest, develop faster, and can generate indistinguishable content from reality~\cite{mirsky2021creation}, corresponding detection technologies need continuous evolution.

-Overall, despite the significant progress made in both directions, they still exhibit challenging limitations in specific scenarios~\cite{vyas2024analysing}, mainly reflected in the visual perception authenticity and generative accuracy of models.
-This has attracted a large number of researchers to continue their efforts and has sparked thoughts on industrial applications.
-Existing survey works only focus on partial deepfake fields and lack discussions on new technologies~\cite{sha2023deep,mirsky2021creation,liu2023gan}, especially diffusion-based image/video generation methods, due to their disconnection from current technologies.
-The survey will comprehensively discuss these fields as well as related sub-fields, and cover tracking of the latest works.
+{Overall, despite notable progress in both directions, existing methods still face limitations in visual authenticity and generative accuracy under challenging scenarios~\cite{vyas2024analysing}.
+These issues continue to draw research attention and raise questions about their practical deployment.
+However, prior surveys cover only parts of the deepfake landscape and overlook emerging technologies~\cite{sha2023deep,mirsky2021creation,liu2023gan}, particularly diffusion-based image and video generation.
+This survey provides a comprehensive overview of these areas and related sub-fields while also tracking the latest developments.}